 It's not as common as residential leasing, but condominiums can be leased for commercial enterprises, like office buildings, shopping centers, and professional offices, such as doctors' and lawyers' offices.
 Like residential leases, commercial leases for condos are much the same as other commercial leases.
 The major difference is in the state law: you'll need to make sure that the condo laws in your state allow condominiums to be leased for commercial purposes.

 The same special provisions as described above for residential condo leases should be included in the commercial condominium lease, as well.
 And, you'll want to pay special attention to the "use" provision of the lease, that is, the description of what type of commercial enterprise the condo can be used for.
 For instance, if a tenant wants to open a delicatessen, the declaration needs to be checked to make sure that it does not limit commercial use to non-food businesses.

 - Would you review the terms of this draft lease to make sure that it covers all issues relevant to renting a property within a condominium association?

 - My commercial condominium complex's declaration or bylaws contain a restriction on the placement of business signs.
 Is there a way to change or amend them so my condo is more attractive to potential tenants?

 - If I rent a residential condo and I'm required to pay real estate taxes, can I deduct my payments on my federal income taxes?
 Can I deduct the monthly maintenance/condo fee that I have to pay?

 - I own a five-condo commercial complex, with two condos empty.
-A potential tenant insists that I sign an agreement that I won't rent another condo in the complex to a competitor of his.
+A potential tenant insists that I sign an agreement saying that I won't rent another condo in the complex to a competitor of his.
 Should I agree?
-Can I charge him extra for the agreement, because I'm certain I could rent the other condo a competitor?
+Can I charge him extra for the agreement?